 The same process and limit as for normal vacations applies.
 Simply also mention the amount of time that you will have available, or your exact scope of work, for that period of time while you announce your vacations.

-- When you are sick and unable to work, let the rest of the team know asap using the Announcements forum category, and let people know where you would need help/cover as much as possible.
+- When you are sick and unable to work, let the rest of the team know asap using the forum thread1, and let people know where you would need help/cover as much as possible.
 In particular, mention which tasks are at risk of spillover or have a looming deadline.

 - Then, rest!
 Don't half work while sick - it will take you longer to recover, and your work will likely not be very good.